ShivaNaniSimha/Codexa-Your-Coding-Partner/readme.md

+###Production Ready Application
-# CodeXA - Your Ultimate Coding Platform
+#CodeXA - Your Ultimate Coding Platform
 **CodeXA** is a feature-rich, AI-powered platform designed to help you master data structures and algorithms, prepare for technical interviews, and compete with fellow programmers.
 With a seamless user experience and a powerful set of tools, CodeXA is your one-stop solution for all things coding.

 ## ✨ Key Features